LA police open ‘Homicide Library’ to help solve cold cases

 “It changes everything for families like mine,” said LaWanda Hawkins, whose 19-year-old son was killed in 1995.
 “This is a blessing.”

 Currently, the library stores nearly 5,000 cases between 1990 and 2010 from the LAPD South Bureau.
-It has cost about $1 million since 2012 in donations to do so, including start-up costs, and officials estimate it will take another $1 million to complete the effort.
+The library, which is funded by donations, has cost more than $1 million since 2012 and officials estimate it will take another $1 million to complete the effort.

 “I think it’s kind of golden for detectives,” said Detective Supervisor Olivia Chavez, a homicide investigator who is overseeing the library.